-Jim is admitted to practice only in Indiana and Illinois and his practice in the District of Columbia is limited to matters and proceedings before federal courts and agencies in accordance with D.C.
+Jim is admitted to practice only in Indiana, and his practice in the District of Columbia is limited to matters and proceedings before federal courts and agencies in accordance with D.C.
 Ct.
 App.
 R. 49(C)(2) and (3).

 Prior to joining Hudson Cook, Jim was Of Counsel at Lovells in Washington, DC from 2000-2003; a Senior Associate Attorney at Ice Miller in Indianapolis, Indiana from 1998 to 2000; an Associate Attorney at Lovells in Chicago, Illinois from 1996 to 1998; and was an Associate Attorney with Stuart & Branigin in Lafayette, Indiana from 1993 to 1996.

-Jim is a member of the Indiana State Bar Association, Illinois State Bar Association and American Bar Association.
+Jim is a member of the Indiana State Bar Association and American Bar Association.
 Jim is admitted to practice before the United States Court of Appeals for the Second, Fifth, Seventh, Ninth and Eleventh Circuits.

 Jim received his law degree, magna cum laude, from Indiana University School of Law in 1993 and he received his Bachelor of Arts degree in 1986 from George Mason University.

 Supreme Court Briefs

 CompuCredit Corp. v.
 Greenwood, 131 S.Ct.
 2874 (2011)

 FIA Card Services, N.A. v.
 Gorman, 131 S.Ct.
 71 (2010)

 First American Financial Corp. v.
 Edwards, 2011 U.S. LEXIS 8065 (2011)